 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is swelling of the inside of your throat, called the pharynx.
-Pharyngitis is often caused by a cold or flu virus.
-It may also be caused by bacteria such as strep.
-Other causes include smoking, a runny nose, allergies, or acid reflux.
+, or sore throat, is inflammation of the tissues and structures in your pharynx (throat).
+Pharyngitis is most often caused by bacteria.
+It may also be caused by a cold or flu virus.
+Other causes include smoking, allergies, or acid reflux.

 - Sore throat or pain when you swallow